AY2526S1-CS2103T-T15-4/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 ### Duplicate checking for person
-Wi-find checks for Duplicates using email and phone number.
+Wi-find checks for Duplicates using email or phone number.
 - If either of these already exist in the database, they are considered duplicates.
 - Duplicate checking is checked in the Person class using the isSamePerson() method, and is handled in respective parsers by asking for confirmation.